anhhchu/anhcodes/web/content/blog/genie-agent-cicd.md

 If your team is editing agent instructions directly in the Genie UI, you have no version history, no code review, and no reliable path to promote changes from dev to production.
 One wrong update and there's no rollback.

-In this post I'll show how to solve that using **Declarative Automation Bundles (DABs)** to manage a Genie Agent and its underlying Unity Catalog metric view entirely as code.
+In this post I'll show how to solve that using **[Declarative Automation Bundles (DABs)](https://docs.databricks.com/aws/en/dev-tools/bundles/resources#genie_space)** to manage a Genie Agent and its underlying Unity Catalog metric view entirely as code.

 ## The problem with UI-only Genie Agent management

-A Genie Agent ready for production carries a surprising amount of configuration:
+A production-ready Genie Agent carries a surprising amount of configuration:
 - **Text instructions**: rules governing how the agent interprets questions, resolves ambiguity, and formats responses
 - **SQL filter snippets**: pre-built filters users can reference naturally ("show me US revenue")
 - **Example queries**: Q&A pairs that teach the agent how to respond to common questions
 - **Benchmark questions**: ground truth SQL used to evaluate answer quality
 - **Column configs**: controls format assistance (how values are displayed) and entity matching (so "germany" resolves to `Germany` in the Country dimension); entity matching requires format assistance to be enabled on the column
 When all of this lives only in the UI, you get:
 - No audit trail for who changed what and when
 - No peer review before changes hit production
 - No reliable way to promote the exact same configuration from dev to prod
-- No rollback if a bad instruction update breaks query behavior

-The fix: treat the Genie Agent like any other piece of software: version-controlled, reviewed, and deployed through a pipeline.
+- No rollback if a bad instruction update breaks query behavior The fix: treat the Genie Agent like any other piece of software: version-controlled, reviewed, and deployed through a pipeline.

 ## Solution overview: Declarative Automation Bundles
 Declarative Automation Bundles (DABs) is Databricks' infrastructure-as-code framework.
 It supports jobs, pipelines, dashboards, and as of CLI v1.10, **Genie Agents** as first-class resources.

 The approach has two key pieces:

-1. **UC Metric View**: the semantic layer that backs the Genie Agent, defined in YAML
+- **UC Metric View**: the semantic layer that backs the Genie Agent, defined in YAML
-2. **Genie Agent**: the agent configuration (instructions, snippets, benchmarks), exported from the workspace and committed as JSON
+- **Genie Agent**: the agent configuration (instructions, snippets, benchmarks), exported from the workspace and committed as JSON
 Both are versioned in git and deployed via `databricks bundle deploy`.

 ## Repository structure

-The full example is on GitHub: **[github.com/anhhchu/genie-agent-cicd](https://github.com/anhhchu/genie-agent-cicd)**
+The full example is on GitHub: [https://github.com/databricks-solutions/databricks-blogposts/tree/main/2026-08-genie-agent-cicd](https://github.com/databricks-solutions/databricks-blogposts/tree/main/2026-08-genie-agent-cicd)
 ```
 genie-agent-cicd/
 ├── databricks.yml                        # bundle config, targets (dev/prod)
-├── prebuild_notebook.py                  # resolves catalog/schema — runs locally OR in Databricks
+├── prebuild_notebook.py                  # substitutes {schema} into Genie Agent JSON — runs locally OR in Databricks
 │
 ├── resources/
 │   ├── metric_view.job.yml               # job: CREATE OR REPLACE metric view
 │   └── tpcds_retail.genie_space.yml      # Genie Agent resource definition
 │
-├── src/                                  # source of truth — uses ${catalog}/${schema} placeholders
+├── src/                                  # source of truth — uses {schema} placeholders
-│   ├── metric-view.yaml                  # metric view dimensions and measures (edit this)
+│   ├── metric-view.yaml                  # metric view dimensions and measures (edit this; substitution handled by DABs at run time)
+│   ├── create_metric_view.py             # notebook that runs CREATE OR REPLACE; receives catalog/schema as job parameters
-│   └── tpcds_retail.geniespace.json      # Genie Agent content (edit this)
+│   └── tpcds_retail.geniespace.json      # Genie Agent content (edit this; substitution handled by prebuild_notebook.py)
 │
 └── build/                                # generated by prebuild_notebook.py — gitignored
    └── tpcds_retail.geniespace.json
 ```
 Two files are the source of truth: `src/metric-view.yaml` defines the semantic layer (dimensions, measures, synonyms), and `src/tpcds_retail.geniespace.json` holds the agent configuration (instructions, SQL snippets, benchmarks).
-A small Python script (`prebuild_notebook.py`) substitutes `${catalog}` and `${schema}` placeholders into the Genie Agent JSON before deployment.
+A small Python script (prebuild_notebook.py) substitutes ${catalog} and ${schema} placeholders into the Genie Agent JSON before deployment.
+A separate notebook (src/create_metric_view.py) handles the metric view: it reads src/metric-view.yaml at runtime and substitutes catalog/schema from job parameters before running the DDL.
 The Genie Agent and metric view are both deployed via `databricks bundle deploy`, with the metric view applied by running the bundle job.

+## Why this pattern works
+**The metric view YAML is human-friendly.** The inline source query, joins, dimensions, and measures are all readable and diff well in pull requests.
+A reviewer can see exactly which UNION ALL branch changed, which join was added, or which synonym was modified.

+**The `.geniespace.json` is structured JSON, not a blob.** When DABs introduced the `genie-space` resource type, it made the agent config a proper file rather than a stringified JSON-inside-JSON.
+Every section (instructions, snippets, benchmarks, column configs) is a first-class JSON object you can edit and review.

+**`databricks.yml` is the single source of environment config.** Catalog and schema are declared once per target. prebuild_notebook.py reads them and stamps the Genie Agent JSON into build/ before each deploy.
+For the metric view, catalog and schema are injected at runtime as job parameters — no hardcoded values in committed files, no manual reset when switching between dev and prod.

+**The separation is clean.** The metric view (semantic layer) and the agent config (behavior layer) are in separate files with separate edit workflows.
+Changing a synonym does not require touching the agent instructions.
+Adding a benchmark question does not require regenerating SQL.

 ## Example dataset
 The walkthrough below uses **`samples.tpcds_sf1`**, a TPC-DS retail benchmark dataset that comes pre-loaded in every Databricks workspace.
 It contains three sales fact tables (`store_sales`, `catalog_sales`, `web_sales`) plus standard dimension tables (`date_dim`, `item`, `customer`).
 No data setup is required.
 You can follow every step using this dataset as-is.

 The same pattern applies to your own data: replace `samples.tpcds_sf1` with your source tables, and replace `<your_catalog>.<your_schema>` with the catalog and schema where you want the base view and metric view to live.